gvwilson/thirdbit/src/fiction/iffy/index.md

 "Saints and their mercies," Iffy whispered.

 The distant thunder became a steady rumble.
-The green dots swarmed the remaining blue dots.
+Green dots appeared out of nowhere and swarmed the remaining blue dots.
 Gunfire rattled and whined in the distance, but the ballistic shots and EMP pulses that snuffed out the green dots in waves weren't enough to turn the tide.